 Winner 2020-Dr Luis M Bimbo, Chancellor’s Research Fellow & Lecturer in Drug Delivery Strathclyde Institute of Pharmacy and Biomedical Sciences, University of Strathclyde

-DR BIMBO WILL PRESENT HER LECTURE AT PHARMSCI 2021
+DR BIMBO WILL PRESENT HIS LECTURE AT PHARMSCI 2021

 The award recognises researchers from across the globe in academia, industry, public service or other scientific establishments with no more than 10 years since award of their PhD, have an outstanding track record (for this stage of their career) indicative of excellent potential.